As U.N. mulls sending troops to Haiti, a gang's rise shows how hard that would be

 Reuters was unable to obtain comment from Petit.

-Disputes over land titles, a chronic problem dating back to Haiti's 1804 independence, erupted in bloody clashes near Laboule 12 in 2021, according to Fenel Pelissier, a journalist who in October published research on the dispute for Haitian online media portal Ayibo Post.
+Disputes over land titles, a chronic problem dating back to Haiti's 1804 independence, erupted in bloody clashes near Laboule 12 around two years ago, according to Fenel Pelissier, a journalist who in October published research on the dispute for Haitian online media portal Ayibopost.

 "(Petithomme) didn't live in the area, but he returned when he heard that people living there had sold land to (Petit)," said Pelissier, who spoke with residents in the area but said it was unclear if any land transactions had in fact taken place.

-Pelissier said that one official told him that around 60 people have been killed and 100 houses burned down since the conflict broke out in 2021.
+Pelissier said that one official told him that around 60 people have been killed and 100 houses burned down as a result of the conflict.

 Ricardo Germain, an independent security consultant, said Ti Makak's rhetorical support for the poor signals that the group seeks, like many Haitian gangs, to win over a population suffering from a severe crisis.